 It is important to empower learners to identify their problems and barriers in their language learning process in terms of communicating their own learning needs, understanding course content and encouraging them to find ways of overcoming them.
 For you as a language teacher this means that you must be open to the different ways in which learners overcome learning obstacles, even if they seem sometimes inefficient, arbitrary or dubious.
 You can, and should, encourage learners to work on the flaws in their learning strategies, while also appreciating that they took the first step to overcome an important obstacle to their learning.

-In this way, learners can identify problems in their learning approaches, making use of examples of online sources for self-assessment, even if there is no teacher at hand.
+In this way, learners can identify problems in their learning approaches, making use of examples of online sources for self-assessment, even if there is no teacher at hand. | |

+You can and should slowly and gently introduce your language learners into the basic use of digital tools.
+Fundamental knowledge of digital tools and their application is important for learners, even those in low-level language classes, to participate in online activities without hindrances.
 Furthermore, to overcome the difficulties of learning a target language using digital technologies, the teacher must create an environment that enhances the learners’ familiarity with these technologies and actively engage learners in reading, writing, speaking, and listening activities.
 Therefore, it is important to note the importance of staying tuned-in with the language, not only in class but also as often as possible in online environments at home, in case these are available.
-Ask learners whether they already know of tools to improve their learning outside the language class (apps, online learning environments etc.) and encourage them to share their ideas with others.
+Ask learners whether they already know of tools to improve their learning outside the language class (apps, online learning environments etc.) and encourage them to share their ideas with others. |

 Some tools which may be useful for supporting this process include:

 Encourage learners to creatively use digital resources, like messenger services, to meet communication challenges effectively.
-Consider also introducing platforms with easy classroom games to foster vocabulary and grammar and encourage learners to use them individually at home.
+Consider also introducing platforms with easy classroom games to foster vocabulary and grammar and encourage learners to use them individually at home. |

 Your answer: I rarely have the opportunity to foster learners' digital problem solving in my language classes.